boldbi/angular-with-aspnet-core-sample/Angular 14/README.md

     ![EmbedConfig image](https://github.com/boldbi/aspnet-core-sample/assets/91586758/bdb83a3e-02e4-4e99-ad57-717438e5ec5c)

-## Run a Sample Using Command Prompt
+## Run a Sample Using Command Line Interface

   #### ASP.NET Core sample:

-  1. Open the command prompt and navigate to the specified file [location](https://github.com/boldbi/angular-with-aspnet-core-sample/tree/master/ASP.NET%20Core/BoldBI.Embed.Sample) where the project is located.
+  1. Open the command line interface and navigate to the specified file [location](https://github.com/boldbi/angular-with-aspnet-core-sample/tree/master/ASP.NET%20Core/BoldBI.Embed.Sample) where the project is located.

   2. Execute the command `dotnet restore` to restore the necessary packages.
 Once the packages have been successfully restored, use the `dotnet build` command to build the project.

   3. Finally, run the application using the command `dotnet run`.
+After the application has started, it will display a URL in the `command line interface`, typically something like (e.g., https://localhost:5001/api/boldbiembed).
+Copy this URL and paste it into your default web browser.

   #### Angular sample: